 Biophilic design is a popular concept in the building industry that focuses on connecting building occupants to nature.
-To create a true biophilia-inspired workspace, it takes a bit more than placing potted plants on the odd desk—there’s so much more you can do to incorporate plants into your workspace design.
+Creating a true biophilia-inspired workspace takes a bit more than placing potted plants on the odd desk—there’s so much more you can do to incorporate plants into your office fit out and design.

 Having plants in an office is more than just a trend and can in fact have many benefits, from improving employee mental health and productivity to cleaner air and even reducing noise levels.
 Some of the biggest names in business swear by biophilic design, including Amazon, who built their own rainforest-inspired office.

 Incorporating greenery into your office design is an important step for any company looking to create a positive and welcoming environment.

 In this blog, we’ll be taking you through our favourite ideas to help bring the outside in.

 While living walls tend to be larger-scale pieces, they can certainly make a lasting impression no matter how big or small.
 A living wall is a statement trend that has gained popularity in recent years and continues to impress both designers and employees alike.

 The living wall can give your office or reception the ‘wow’ factor to create a lasting impression on clients, visitors and employees.
 Serving as both an aesthetically pleasing feature and a talking point, it can help attract potential employees who view it as a sign that you care about your workplace.

 There are plenty of options and styles for those looking to create their own statement wall.
 Whether you prefer larger jungle plants, alpines, a floral look or even a simple moss moment, this feature is extremely versatile and can be adapted to your personal taste.

 Living walls can also double up as partitions to help separate areas in your office.
 Incorporating plants into your office design can serve as both beautiful and practical.
 If you’d like to know what this could look like, take a look at the design and fit-out project we completed for Quint Events’ work space.